How To Build An Easy Catapult For Kids?

-Bored of board games?
-Marshmallow catapult is the new classic craft activity for K12 students.
+Catapult for kids is a classic craft activity for K12 students.
 But do you know why the concept of the catapult is so popular among kids?
-You see, there is a unique attraction in seeing things fly through the air.
+You see, there is a unique attraction in seeing things that fly through the air.
 The speed and intensity at which they fly in the air are worth watching.

-Marshmallow catapult do a great job launching items at a great distance without any aid from explosives, that too, within a fraction of seconds.
-You can say it’s far better than board games.
-Most importantly, the learning students get from making a catapult goes beyond craft and fun.
+Catapult for kids do a great job launching items at a great distance without any aid from explosives, that too, within a fraction of seconds.
+Most importantly, what the learning students grasp from making a catapult goes beyond craft and fun.
 It is a crucial physics concept that deals with potential and kinetic energies.

 Are you also searching for some cool experiments to do at home with household items?
 If yes, you can go for a marshmallow catapult for kids at home.
 Let us explore some creative catapult ideas using a marshmallow as an object.
 Keep reading on as we outline its basic process and different ideas to make marshmallow catapults for a fun craft activity.

 Making Catapult For Kids At Home

 Supplies Needed To Build A Catapult For Kids:

 Here is a list of supplies you will need to make a marshmallow catapult for kids.
 You can find all the supplies you need here.